zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

 }
 ```

-Now, we can create the engines we'll need, as well as the secret keys and the bootstrap key, just like in the previous tutorial:
+Now we can create the engines we'll need, as well as the secret keys and the bootstrap key, just like in the previous tutorial:

 ```rust
 fn main(){
     // We instantiate the engines needed for the computations.